loreanvictor/tyfon/docs/md/cli/install.md

 for production switch to `https://my-tyfon-server.cloud`.

 For that purpose, you can provide the
-`--env` parameter to `tyfon install` tag each URL with the environment it should be used in:
+`--env` parameter to `tyfon install` to tag each URL with the environment it should be used in:

 ```bash
 tyfon i https://my-tyfon-server.cloud --env prod